-lwmem_assignmem(regions, len)
+lwmem_assignmem(regions)

 Note: This is a wrapper for lwmem_assignmem_ex function.
-It operates in default LwMEM instance and uses first available region for memory operations regions - [in] Array of regions with address and its size.
+It operates in default LwMEM instance and uses first available region for memory operations

+• regions - [in] Pointer to array of regions with address and respective size.
 Regions must be in increasing order (start address) and must not overlap in-between.
-When len param is set to 0, regions array must contain last entry with NULL address and 0 length, indicating end of regions (similar to end of string)
+Last region entry must have address NULL and size set to 0 lwmem_malloc(size)